ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 I call this a reckless introduction, because my main source is [wikipedia](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
 A bunch of people on the internet have collectively attempted to synthesise a technical subject.
 I've read their synthesis, and now I'm trying to re-synthesise it, without particularly putting in the effort to check my own understanding.
 I'm not going to argue that this is a good idea.
 Let's just roll with it.

-I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know if or where I've encountered it before.
+I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know if or where I've encountered it before.[^constraints-liberties]

+[^constraints-liberties]: While writing this essay I came across the talk [Constraints Liberate, Liberties Constrain](https://www.youtube.com/watch?v=GqmsQeSzMdwz).
+From the title and the way people reference it, it sounds like it's on the same subject.
+But I haven't watched it, because it's in the form of a 50 minute video.

 ### Background